bigpel66/42-cursus/circle-02/push_swap/README.md

 1. No duplicated arguments, non-numeric arguments are allowed.
 Including failure of dynamic memory allocation, `push_swap` and `checker` will return "Error" on these situation.

-2. Though implemented sorting algorithm is n * n on the Big-O notation, this is not fully n * n.
-Like `Quick Sort` this sorting alorithm ensures the average performance as n * log n.
-To be ensured the average performance, checking duplication should not be n * n.
-Thus not to check the duplication on the brute force, both program use the `Red-Black Tree` which ensures the n * log n.
+2. Though implemented sorting algorithm is `n * n` on the Big-O notation, this is not fully `n * n`.
+Like `Quick Sort` this sorting alorithm ensures the average performance as `n * log n`.
+To be ensured the average performance, checking duplication should not be `n * n`.
+Thus not to check the duplication on the brute force, both program use the `Red-Black Tree` which ensures the `n * log n`.

 3. Only 11 instructions are allowed.
-Pushing top of the 1 element from A to B (pb)
+Pushing top of the 1 element from A to B `pb`
-Pushing top of the 1 element from B to A (pa)
+Pushing top of the 1 element from B to A `pa`

-Rotating A with ccw (ra)
+Rotating A with ccw `ra`
-Rotating B with ccw (rb)
+Rotating B with ccw `rb`
-Rotating both with ccw (rr)
+Rotating both with ccw `rr`
-Rotating A with cw (rra)
+Rotating A with cw `rra`
-Rotating B with cw (rrb)
+Rotating B with cw `rrb`
-Rotating both with cw (rrr)
+Rotating both with cw `rrr`

-Swapping top of the 2 elements on A (sa)
+Swapping top of the 2 elements on A `sa`
-Swapping top of the 2 elements on B (sb)
+Swapping top of the 2 elements on B `sb`
-Swapping top of the 2 elements on both (ss)
+Swapping top of the 2 elements on both `ss`

 4. Not to mess up the instructions, `push_swap` is orienting the lowest call of push and swap instructions.